 In combination, these three trials suggest that any potential attenuation in the ergogenic effect of caffeine from habitual use can be offset by ingesting a greater than usual dose.

-As evidenced by the above, there is wide variability between trials in the exercise intervention, the dietary questionnaire used to assess habitual caffeine intake, and the criteria used to classify subjects as high or low habitual caffeine users.
+As evidenced by the above, there is wide variation between trials in the exercise intervention, the dietary questionnaire used to assess habitual caffeine intake, and the criteria used to classify subjects as high or low habitual caffeine users.

 While I don’t think we can say for sure whether or not high habitual caffeine users experience less of an ergogenic effect from caffeine supplementation, it does seem likely, and I would venture to say that most anecdotal evidence would agree.